prometheus/docs/content/blog/2019-10-10-remote-read-meets-streaming.md

 To sum up, the main benefits of chunked, streaming of remote read are:

-* Both client and server are capable to use **practically constant memory size and per request**.
-This is because Prometheus process sends just single small frames one by one instead of the whole response during remote read.
+* Both client and server are capable of using **practically constant memory size per request**.
+This is because the Prometheus sends just single small frames one by one instead of the whole response during remote read.
 This massively helps with capacity planning, especially for a non-compressible resource like memory.
 * Prometheus server does not need to decode chunks to raw samples anymore during remote read.
 The same for client side for encoding, **if** the system is reusing native TSDB XOR compression (like Thanos does).